 How you can prepare:

-• Stay informed.
-Regularly monitor national, regional and local legislative developments to understand how new tax policies may impact donor incentives.
+- Stay informed: Monitor national, regional, and local legislative developments to understand how new tax policies impact donor incentives.

-• Educate donors on tax-efficient giving.
-Provide donors with information on tax planning gifting strategies such as stock donations, donor-advised funds (DAFs) and planned giving to help maximize their tax benefits.
+- Educate donors on tax-efficient giving: Highlight strategies such as stock donations, donor-advised funds (DAFs), and planned giving to help donors maximize benefits under the new rules.

-• Explore alternative funding sources.
-Increase corporate partnerships, pursue grant funding and look for other ways to offset potential declines in individual giving.
+- Explore alternative funding sources: Expand corporate partnerships, pursue grant funding, and diversify revenue streams to offset potential fluctuations in individual giving.

 Trend #2: Nonprofits Are Diversifying Revenue Streams for Stability

 If your organization depends on a single revenue stream, it could leave you vulnerable to financial instability.
 Rising operational costs, economic uncertainty and potential policy shifts are prompting nonprofits to build more resilient financial models, with many exploring revenue diversification to shore up their resources.
-Having a diverse revenue portfolio can help you stay flexible amid economic downturns and changes in donor behavior.
+Having a diverse revenue portfolio can help you stay flexible amid economic downturns and changes in donor behavior, as can taking a look at your overall nonprofit fundraising and strategic development approach.

 How you can prepare: